Julia Rose Flaunts Her Perfect Figure In New Instagram Snapshot

 As The Inquisitr previously reported, the model drove steadily with her eyes fixed on the road and per the geotag, the video was filmed in Los Angeles, California.

-According to the model’s Instagram page, she is the founder of Shagmag — a digital magazine that not only features uncensored photos of Julia and other Instagram models, but also includes news about miscellaneous things like sports, upcoming masterminds, animals and current affairs.
+According to the model’s Instagram page, she is the founder of Shagmag — a digital magazine that not only features uncensored photos of Julia and other Instagram models but also includes news about miscellaneous things like sports, upcoming masterminds, animals, and current affairs.